RunestoneInteractive/RunestoneServer/docker/README.rst

     On Windows using Ubuntu under WSL2: if you see the error message "Docker Desktop not detected..." when running either command below, but you are running the Docker Desktop, then click the gear (settings) icon in Docker Desktop, select Resources then WSL Integration, and make sure the switch next to Ubuntu is turned on.

-The next step, which installs required dependencies for the remainder of the process, depends on the two mutually exclusive use cases below. **Remember which use case you select** (either *production* or *development*); many of the following steps vary based on your use case.
+The next step, which installs required dependencies for the remainder of the process, depends on the two mutually exclusive use cases below. **Remember which use case you select** (either *production* or *development*); many of the following steps vary based on your use case.  **Note** if you are just kicking the tires on a Runestone Server you should use *production* not *test* or *development*.
+The *test* mode is for our testing of the server by running 100's of unit tests.

 Production use case
 ^^^^^^^^^^^^^^^^^^^